smart-on-fhir/fhir-bulk-data-docs/export.md

 #### Response - Error (eg. unsupported search parameter)

 - HTTP Status Code of ```4XX``` or ```5XX```
-- Optionally a FHIR OperationOutcome in the body
+- The body MUST be a FHIR OperationOutcome

 If a server wants to prevent a client from beginning a new export before an in-progress export is completed, it should respond with a `429` status and a Retry-After header, following the rate-limiting advice for "Bulk Data Status Request" below.